Install the Splunk App for Infrastructure in a distributed deployment

 - Download the Splunk Add-on for Infrastructure from Splunkbase.

-- On the machine that runs the indexer cluster master node, copy the
+- On the machine that runs the indexer cluster manager node, copy the

 Splunk_TA_Infrastructuredirectory to the